Latte: Definition

-A caffè latte consists of one or more shots of espresso, served in a glass (or sometimes a cup), to which hot steamed milk is added.
+A caffè latte consists of one or more shots of espresso coffee, served in a glass (or sometimes a cup) to which hot steamed milk is added.
 The difference between a caffè latte and a cappuccino is that the cappuccino is served in a small 140 mL cup with a layer of thick foam on top of the milk, and a caffè latte is served in a larger 230 mL glass (or cup), without the layer of thick foam.
-Thus, a caffè latte is much milkier than a cappuccino, resulting in a milder coffee taste.
-The way the milk is steamed for a caffè latte results in very fine bubbles being incorporated in the hot milk.
-This microfoam can be poured in such a way as to form patterns in the white microfoam and brown crema (latte art).
+A caffè latte is much milkier than a cappuccino, resulting in a milder coffee taste.
+The way the milk is steamed for a caffè latte produces very fine bubbles incorporated in the hot milk; this microfoam can be poured in such a way as to form patterns in the white microfoam and brown crema, a technique known as latte art.
 The texture of the microfoam changes the taste and feel of the drink.